-- Conducting refresher training with all existing staff which will remind individuals of the basic principles of the Modern Slavery Act 2015. - Distribute on-line material from recognised websites such as stopthetraffik.org and endslaverynow.org. - Remind employees what they can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation; and - what external help is available, for example through the Modern Slavery Helpline.
+- Keeping the communication channels fresh and relevant by: - o Continuing to train all new employees on the company's obligations around Modern Slavery. - Distributing on-line material from recognised websites such as stopthetraffik.org and endslaverynow.org. - Reminding employees what they can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation; and - what external help is available, for example through the Modern Slavery Helpline.